 - Appointment or change of the Statutory Auditors of the Company.

-Different forms are required to be filed with the Registrar for all such events within specified time periods.
-In case, the same is not done, additional fees or penalty might be levied.
-Hence, it is necessary that such compliances are met on time.
+Different forms are required to be filed with the Registrar for all such events within specified periods.
+In case, the same is not done, additional fees or penalties might be levied.
+Hence, such compliances must be met on time.

 Non-Compliances of Private Limited Company